Developmental Editing

 The I-Have-A-Book-Writer

 Also known as the Can-I-Write-A-Manuscript-in-3-Months-Writer, (the short answer is: Yes, but it is funner if you give it more time).
 The project writers are a blast, because watching a creative process manifest something of size, and being a part of that journey, is deeply rewarding for everyone involved.
-Witnessing a book come to fruition is not distant from seeing a new life born.
-Humbling and inspiring.
+Witnessing a book come to fruition is like watching a story unfold in real-time, and seeing inside a creative mind.
+It is humbling, inspiring, and exciting.